 - Some have complained of water and wort overheating before the pump kicks in.

-The big brother to the PICO, we tried the PicoBrew Zymatic to get a more hands-on experience and brew larger batches.
-The PICO C is a great electric model for beginners or beer enthusiasts who want a simple machine at home to make good beer.
+We tried the Zymatic to get a more hands-on experience and brew larger batches.
+The Model C (the little brother) is a great electric model for beginners or beer enthusiasts who want a simple machine at home to make good beer.
 The Zymatic is for those with a bit more experience who want to be more hands-on.
 It really just depends on you.

 - Brew large batches